brianrisk/simphile-text-similarity-nlp/README.md

 Sim•phile = "the love of similarities"

-The aim is to proved easy access to text similairty metods that are language-agnostic and (ideally) much faster in execution time than the common methods that employ text embeddings.
+The aim is to proved easy access to text similairty metods that are language-agnostic and (ideally) much faster in execution time than methods that employ text embeddings.

 ### Use Cases:
 * When speed is required